Scarlett100/cicd_app/images2/README.md

 ![alt text](<Screenshot 2024-03-20 at 16.33.54.png>)

+To note on AWS if you switch off vm its connected too and restart vm it will not work, because AWS uses Dynamic IP it changes every time you turn it on. whereas Azure give you a **static** ip, it doesn't change so it would work if switched off.

 # Blockers

 It seemed we had a different version of Node to Sharukh, as we were all getting errors, so we had to git clone his repo, delete his .git folder with